-Supplementary Figure 4: The Sieve subcommand.
-A collection of input regions are subjected to an all-vs-all [add the same hyphens in the figure] BLASTP to identify the number of reciprocal best hits between each pair of input regions.
+Supplementary Figure 5: The Sieve subcommand.
+A collection of input regions are subjected to an all-vs-all BLASTP to identify the number of reciprocal best hits between each pair of input regions.
 The neighbourhoods are then represented as a graph, where an edge is drawn between two nodes if their respective regions have a proportion of RBHs that exceed a user-defined threshold.
 NRBH is the number of reciprocal best hits between two node regions (A and B), NA and NB are the number of proteins in regions A and B respectively.
 T is a threshold proportion that is set by the user (typically 0.5 to 0.7).
 This graph is then pruned according to Algorithm 1.
 Following pruning, the remaining neighbourhoods are returned to the user.

 Supplementary Algorithms